Gleyber Torres Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 4.06 team ERA ranks 13th among all league pitching staffs.
+- The Guardians pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.

-- Guardians pitchers combine to allow 26 home runs (0.9 per game), the seventh-fewest in the league.
+- The Guardians' 3.99 team ERA ranks 12th among all MLB pitching staffs.

-- The Guardians are sending Quantrill (1-2) to the mound to make his sixth start of the season.
-He is 1-2 with a 5.40 ERA and 15 strikeouts in 25 2/3 innings pitched.
+- The Guardians give up the seventh-fewest home runs in baseball (27 total, 0.9 per game).

-- His most recent appearance came on Monday against the Colorado Rockies, when the righty threw 3 1/3 innings, surrendering five earned runs while allowing eight hits.
+- The Guardians will send Bibee (1-0) to the mound to make his second start of the season.

-- The 28-year-old has amassed an ERA of 5.40, with 5.4 strikeouts per nine innings, in five games this season.
-Opponents are batting .303 against him.
+- His last appearance was on Wednesday against the Colorado Rockies, when the righty went 5 2/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.